wesselvanderaart/edlcopy/README.md

 # edlcopy

-Filters all the shots from an EDL and searches those in an given directory and subdirectories.
+Filters all the shots from an EDL and searches those in an given directory (and its subdirectories).